yubber/mauga-nipple-series/README.md

 1. go to https://zezombye.github.io/overpy/demo

-2. paste all the code in the middle box (Overpy text)
+2. paste all the code in the *middle* box (Overpy text)

 3. select the language of your *overwatch installation* in the dropdown

 4. click compile, and copy the contents of "compiled text".

-5. you can now paste in the code (**not** an import code. on the same screen, click the orange paste icon instead.)
+5. you can now paste in the code (**not** an import code. on the same screen, click the orange paste icon instead. if you can't find it, press L to open the lobby and click settings on the top right. it's on the right column at the top.)

 you can upload the code under your account, or ask me to upload it.

-the former is easier for you to update, the latter is easier for me to update whenever i add features to mauga nipple pve.
+the former is easier for you to update, the latter is easier for me to update whenever i change mauga nipple pve (rarely).

 thank you for translating!

-## adding threats
+## adding your own threats

+this is for fan mods, not contributions to the main mode. i'm unlikely to accept them unless they're really funny.

 enums are used, which is an overpy feature. modify the overpy source code in this repository.

 modify the following. note that relative order of threats is important. make sure you add your new threat in the same array index across all arrays and enums.

-for example if you put your new threat right after frosty niрs, all data about it should come right after the data for frosty niрs.
+for example if you put your new threat at the index right after frosty niрs, all data about it should also be at the index right after the data for frosty niрs.

 - add the enum.

-- add an icon to threatIcons
+- add an icon to `threatIcons`

-- add a name to threatNames
+- add a name to `threatNames`

 - if your threat uses dummy bots...

-	- create an array that stores all instances of bots for that threat. e.g. threatLactaters. populate it in the rule that creates the behavior for your threat.
+	- create an array that stores all instances of bots for that threat. e.g. `threatLactaters`. populate it in the rule that creates the behavior for your threat.

 	- set this array to an empty array in the loop rule

-	- add the threat enum to dummythreats (important, or bots will disappear from surpassing the limit.)
+	- add the threat enum to `dummyThreats` (important, or bots will disappear from surpassing the limit.)

-	- you can refer to one of the variables as a reference (e.g. threatLactaters)
+	- you can use one of the variables as a reference (e.g. `threatLactaters`)

-- if your threat can be fired by the extra maugas in more maugas, add it to morefunthreats.
+- if your threat can be fired by the extra maugas in more maugas, add it to `moreFunThreats`.

 	- this list ensures at least 1 threat will be affected by more maugas.

 - finally, code the behavior for the threat. see other threats' rules for a reference.

-	- for performance reasons you might want to have the exit/loop stop condition be OBJ == OBJ.INTERMISSION instead of checking if the threat is still in the threat list.
+	- for performance reasons you might want to have the exit/loop stop condition be `OBJ == OBJ.INTERMISSION` instead of checking if the threat is still in the threat list.

-	- threatFx is a list of effect IDs that are destroyed when the round ends. this list is emptied automatically. you can add effects as you like.
+	- `threatFx` is a list of effect IDs that are destroyed when the round ends. this list is emptied automatically. it's a convenient place to put effects that last throughout the round without needing to delete them later, such as nipple effects.